Jungfrau: Family poses in front of the spectacular mountain panorama at Schynige Platte.

 • Brienz: Quai 1, 3855 Brienz

-Tickets included in the Jungfrau Travel Pass Winter
+Included Tickets with the Jungfrau Travel Pass Winter

 Train BOB Interlaken Ost - Lauterbrunnen daily